plone/training/dexterity_2.rst

       <column value="speaker" />
     </object>

 This adds new indexes for the three fields we want to show in the listing.
-Not that *audience* is a ``KeywordIndex`` because the field is multi-valued, but we want a seperate index-entry for every value in on a object.
+Not that *audience* is a ``KeywordIndex`` because the field is multi-valued, but we want a separate index-entry for every value in on an object.

 The ``column ..`` entry allows us to display these values of these indexes in the tableview of collections.